Cleaning Septic Tanks Without Loss Of Life

 Headlines like these are increasingly commonplace across Indian towns and cities.
 In fact, data released by the National Commission for Safai Karamcharis shows that one sanitation worker died every five days in India in just the first six months of 2018.
 And 801 people have died cleaning sewers in India since 1993.
 There are several reasons for this.

-Sanitation workers, even in our cities, often work without any safety gear whatsoever, jumping into manholes and sewers and cleaning sludge and toxic effluents with their bare hands.
+Sanitation workers, even in our cities, often work without any safety gear whatsoever, jumping into manholes and sewers and for cleaning septic tanks, sludge and toxic effluents with their bare hands.
 Also, clogged septic tanks themselves are slow-ticking time bombs, generating loads of methane which can prove extremely fatal for humans.

 We need drastic change in our public sanitation infrastructure.
 In Mumbai, the municipal corporation spent Rs.
 31 crore buying robots to clean sewers.
 The government in New Delhi too is going this route.
 Cities in Kerala too have been using robotic technology to replace manual scavenging.
 But this is not what we need necessarily.
 We need to replace all public toilets with bio-toilets.
 All community toilets, all toilets at railway stations, airports, bus depots, highways, tourist spots… all need to become properly functioning bio-toilets so waste can be biologically treated without needing human intervention.
 Bio-toilets will not only prevent the use of septic tanks but also help us reduce water consumption in toilet maintenance.
 Plus, the treated water from bio-toilets can also be used for gardening and planting.
 Bio-toilets are also climate agnostic and can work equally well in all parts of India, regardless of terrain and climatic conditions.